Listen below to some of the songs from Let Loose!

 Running time approx: 60 minutes

-Join a group of eager (and some not-so-eager) school children on their week’s residential visit to the aptly-named ‘Slippery Slopes Activity Centre’.
-This hilarious musical sees them experience a catalogue of mishaps on their way to learning one very important lesson….good friends are worth their weight in sweets!
+Join a group of eager (and some not-so-eager) school children on their week’s residential visit to ‘Slippery Slopes Activity Centre’, where they experience a catalogue of mishaps on their way to learning one very important lesson….good friends are worth their weight in sweets!

 Having contended with weeping parents, moody bus drivers, accommodation that can hardly be described as 4-star and activity leaders with little regard for health & safety, can the children pull together and eventually succeed in the team-building challenges they are set?
 Or will they always come off second-best to Slippery Slopes’ other residents, those smug pupils from the Toffington College of Excellence & High Achievement?
 More importantly though, can they organise a midnight feast without getting caught?!

 *FREE Word doc. of the script to edit yourself*